Lee-Yang formalism for phase transitions of interacting fermions using tensor networks: Lee-Yang formalism

 Here, the complex zeros are denoted by $s_k$, while $c$ is a constant, which will not be important in the following.
 Moreover, the number of zeros and their location in the complex plane depend on the system size.
-Importantly, phase transitions can be detected from the motion of the zeros in the complex plane as the system size is increased~\cite{kist2021leeyang, vecsei2022leeyang, vecsei2023leeyang}.
-Indeed, in the thermodynamic limit, the order parameter is expected to be non-analytic if the system exhibits a phase transition.
-This non-analytic behavior emerges because the zeros of the moment generating function approach the origin of the complex plane, where the derivatives are evaluated to obtain the moments and the cumulants~\cite{kist2021leeyang}.
+Importantly, phase transitions can be detected from the motion of the zeros in the complex plane as the system size increases~\cite{kist2021leeyang, vecsei2022leeyang, vecsei2023leeyang}.
+Indeed, in the thermodynamic limit, the order parameter is expected to be nonanalytic if the system exhibits a phase transition.
+This nonanalytic behavior emerges because the zeros of the moment-generating function approach the origin of the complex plane, where the derivatives are evaluated to obtain the moments and the cumulants~\cite{kist2021leeyang}.
 Away from the phase transition, the zeros do not reach the origin in the thermodynamic limit.

-In Fig.~\ref{fig:heatmapPlotSplane}, we show examples of the complex zeros of the moment generating function.
-To this end, we plot the logarithm of the moment generating function with the zeros indicated by white dots.
-We consider a chain of finite size with each panel corresponding to different parameter values.
-As we will now see, we can determine the zeros that are closest to the origin from the high cumulants of the order parameter for systems of finite size.
+In Fig.~\ref{fig:heatmapPlotSplane}, we show examples of the complex zeros of the moment-generating function.
+To this end, we plot the logarithm of the moment-generating function with the zeros indicated by white dots.
+We consider a chain of finite size, with each panel corresponding to different parameter values.
+As we will now see, we can determine the zeros that are closest to the origin from the high cumulants of the order parameter for finite-size systems.
 We then extrapolate their position with increasing system size to find their convergence points in the thermodynamic limit and thereby predict phase transitions.
 To find the zeros that are closest to the origin, we express the cumulants in terms of the zeros.
-Specifically, from Eq.~(\ref{eq:productExpressionForMomGenFUn}), we see that the cumulant generating function can be written as
+Specifically, from Eq.~(\ref{eq:productExpressionForMomGenFUn}), we see that the cumulant-generating function can be written as

 and the cumulants then become